Azure/Vision-AI-DevKit-Pages/docs/_docs/01-Get_Started.md

 ## Setting up your SW development envinronment

-While there are several ways to train machine learning models and develop additional logic for the Vision AI Dev Kit we recommend using VS Code for that work.
+While there are several ways to train machine learning models and develop additional logic for the Vision AI Dev Kit we recommend using [Visual Studio (VS) Code](https://code.visualstudio.com).

 ## [Deploying a model using VS Code]({{ '/docs/Deploy_Model_VS_Code/' | relative_url }})